 In other words, had the car crash not happened, your knee wouldn’t be in as bad of shape.
 Now you have to start all over with your recovery process and need to be compensated for it accordingly.

 This definition depends on the injury.
-If you have any questions, be sure to reach out to a trusted personal injury attorney to seek guidance on your situation.
+If you have any questions, be sure to reach out to a trusted Columbia car accident attorney to seek guidance on your situation.

 Who Can I Turn to for Help?